Odhynn/naerk/content/Characters/Eykk.md

 > > | appearance | black beard, mirrored scars |
 > > | residence | [[Bjåglant]] shores |

 The pirate lord of [[Bjåglant]].
 His flag is a Bearded Skull with Crossed Axes and runes on Forehead.
+Infamous for numerous plundered villages and several other criminal activities.